gomeslucasm/gomeslucasm/README.md

 - insterested in build aleatory things using python and javascript.

-- an acoustic engineering wannabe that like to manipulate audio things with some codes.
+- an acoustic engineering that like to manipulate audio things with some codes.

 find me on: